 July 09, 2021

-We get to transform a lot of investor pitches.
+We get to improve a lot of investor pitches.
 These vary from start-ups to major company pitches to pitches for private equity fund managers.

 Sometimes, we review up to ten investor pitches a week, so we have developed a good nose for what works with investors – and what doesn’t.
 Right at the top of our list for transforming investor presentations are three big questions.